 If you want to organise a Handicap race then the first thing you need to do is choose a circuit (see below), which is local to you and your club and book an available race date with Glyn.
 Once you have specifically asked for a date and course, and the Surrey League has confirmed this with you, then you’ll need to let your club/team members know so they can pre-book the date well in advance.

-Running a Handicap race is very similar to a road race, but with a few minor differences (no booked hall, entry on-the-day only and shorter race duration).
-Each Handicap event requires the organiser to follow certain procedures, which are listed below, that need to be followed with the help from fellow club/team members.
+Running a Handicap race is very similar to a road race, but with a few minor differences such as no booked hall (in most circumstances), fewer riders and shorter race distances.
+Each Handicap event requires the organiser to follow certain procedures though, which are listed below, to enable a correctly run event.

 Further forms (pdf) you will require;